atabzo/meowbin/README.md

 - font formatting options
 - the flexibility of choosing your own custom link
 - an optional feature to protect the note with a password
-- a live word count reader
+- a live wpm tracker as you type
-- interactive visuals

 </samp>